binerogroup/documentation/_sources/compute/flavors.rst.txt

 GPU allocated to your instance with the specified vRAM/vMEM memory.

-This gives you access to a NVIDIA A10 GPU that you can use for rendering, image processing, AI, ML and inferrence workloads that can run 50-200x faster on a GPU than a CPU.
+This gives you access to a NVIDIA A10 GPU that you can use for rendering, image processing, AI, ML and inference workloads that can run 50-200x faster on a GPU than a CPU.

 .. tip::